EvenRL/qube/README.md

 The launch file has the following launch parameters:

-- `baud_rate` - Baud-rate for serial communication to arduino default: 9600
+- `baud_rate` - Baud-rate for serial communication to arduino, default: 9600

 - `device` - Device name for serial connection, default: COM1